Conservation and sustainable use of the Selva Maya

 Since the start of the project, the following results have been achieved, among others:

-- More than 450 families have improved their capacities in the management of non-timber forest products, such as honey and Ramon nut.
-Approximately 2,600 families in the three countries benefit from the strengthened respective value chains.
+- More than 700 people have improved their skills in handling non-wood products (honey and Ramón seeds).
+More than 3,000 families in the three countries benefit from the economic strengthening of these value chains.

 - Under different training models based on participatory methodologies, in Guatemala and Belize more than 300 families have diversified their land by farming it agroecologically, reducing the use of chemicals and agricultural burns.
 In the Petén department in Guatemala, 60 producers implement sustainable cattle raising practices on 400 hectares of land.